jsanda/cassandra-k8s-operator-sig/design-proposals/topology.md

         - name: rack3
           labels:
             topology.kubernetes.io/zone: us-west-1d
-  datacenterRefs:
-    - name: dc3
-    - name: dc4
 ```

-A `Cluster` allows for datacenters to be defined inline or as references.
-As the example illustrates, a combination of the two can be used.

-If the same datacenter appears in both `datacenters` and `datacenterRefs`, then it should result in a validation error.

 # Controllers
 There will be two controllers - one for `Datacenters` and one for `Clusters`.
 I will refer to them as `datacenter_controller` and `cluster_controller` respectively.